I'm Will Meecham—disabled surgeon, trauma survivor

 My sister suffered a psychotic break at age 17.
 Though I was only 11, it fell to me to try to manage her behavior and keep her safe.

-After my sister graduated high school, my father and stepmother hosted group sex parties in our home, and my stepmother sexualized her abuse of me around the same time.
+After my sister graduated high school, my father and stepmother hosted group sex parties in our home, and my stepmother sexualized her abuse of me.

-I was a shy, anxious kid with ADHD and difficulty recognizing faces (a condition called prosopagnosia).
+I was a shy, anxious kid with ADHD and difficulty recognizing faces.
 Confused and uncomfortable around peers, I formed few friendships.

 Because of the difficulties above—and the fact my stepmother often banned me from her house—I spent much of my boyhood alone.